maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 How many datapoints you choose to close read will dependent on what phenomena you are researching and how much time you have, and how complex the data is (for instance, analysing individual artwork might be much more time consuming than reading individual tweets—but it of course depends on your purpose).
 It is, therefore, important that you are systematical in your selection of datapoints in order to ensure compliance with your research questions.

 In the example related to step 2 above, we saw how tweets produced by verified twitter accounts have a significantly higher interaction count than tweets made by non-verified accounts.
-Knowing that a tweet is maximum 140 characters long and understanding the relation between the two types of tweets’ interaction level, it is for this close reading of tweets suitable to extract the top 20 most liked tweets by both verified and non-verified users for a systematically limited close reading.
+Knowing that a tweet is maximum 280 characters long and understanding the relation between the two types of tweets’ interaction level, it is for this close reading of tweets suitable to extract the top 20 most liked tweets by both verified and non-verified users for a systematic close reading.

 ## Example of Reproducable and Systematic Selection for Close Reading: Twitter data